deltaDNA/unity-sdk/README.md

 ## SmartAds

 Integrating SmartAds into your Unity project requires native code extensions which we supply separately.
 More information on how to access our SmartAds platform is [here](http://docs.deltadna.com/advanced-integration/smart-ads/).
-To add the Unity extensions download and import the `deltadna-smartads-*.unitypackage`.
 We support iOS and Android platforms.

 Most ad networks will start showing ads without additional setup, but the branded networks (HyprMX, LoopMe and ThirdPresence) and Facebook require additional work.
 If you're just starting out, pick some of the automatic ones first to familiarise yourself with the sdk, then speak to us.

 ### Usage

-The quickest way to learn how to use SmartAds is to checkout out the example scene in `Assets\DeltaDNAAds\Example`.
-The `AdsDemo` class shows how to use both interstitial and rewarded ads.
+The quickest way to learn how to use SmartAds is to checkout out the example scene in `Assets\DeltaDNA\Example`.
+The `SmartAdsExample` class shows how to use both interstitial and rewarded ads.
 Support for SmartAds is enabled by calling `RegisterForAds`.
 This *must* be called after starting the analytics SDK.
 The `DDNASmartAds` class defines a number of events which you can register callbacks with to be notified when an ad has opened or closed.

 Start the analytics SDK.